velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ####What's my story?

 ####What are the requirements?

 - A visual identity
+	- Style guide
 		- Colour scheme
 		- Fonts
 		- logo
 - An engaging story/stories
 	- Tone of voice
 - A website